Logframe: A Comprehensive Guide to Logical Framework

 The 4x4 Matrix Structure

-A typical Logframe is presented as a 4x4 matrix, consisting of four rows and four columns:
+At its core, a Logframe is organized into a 4x4 matrix, with four rows and four columns:

 - Rows: Goal, Purpose, Outputs, Activities